azeemaf/doss/doc/archiver.md

 Cleanup phase
 -------------

 The cleanup phase deletes the original blob files from the staging filesystem.
-It updates the container state "ARCHIVED" to make the cleanup as complete.
+It updates the container state "ARCHIVED" to mark the cleanup as complete.

 container_id | state
 -------------|---------